 Ubuntu is not only popular on desktop, it also has a good presence on the server side.
-If you are familiar with Ubuntu as desktop, you might not feel uncomfortable with Ubuntu server edition.
+If you are familiar with Ubuntu as a desktop, you might not feel uncomfortable with Ubuntu server edition.
 I started with Ubuntu desktop and now my websites are hosted on Linux servers running Ubuntu.

-Fedora too has server edition and some people use it as well.
+Fedora too has a server edition and some people use it as well.
 But most sysadmins won’t prefer a server that has to be upgraded and rebooted every nine months.

 As you can see, both Ubuntu and Fedora are similar to each other on several points.
 Ubuntu does take lead when it comes to software availability, driver installation and online support.
 And these are the points that make Ubuntu a better choice, specially for inexperienced Linux users.

 If you want to get familiar with Red Hat or just want something different for a change, Fedora is a good starting point.
 If you have some experience with Linux or if you want to use only open-source software, Fedora is an excellent choice as well.